 $1,000 toward travel or transfer to United, Southwest, and more.

-If you’re hoping to stay in a Starwood hotel in the next year, and haven’t yet snagged The Starwood Preferred Guest® Credit Card from American Express, read on.
+If you’re hoping to stay in a Starwood or Marriott hotel in the next year, and haven’t yet snagged The Starwood Preferred Guest® Credit Card from American Express, read on.

 The Starwood Amex is our favorite hotel credit card, with lots of flexibility you can read about below.